iamki/instacart-SQL/README.md

    In this step, I just want to explore each tables and just to get the idea of the tables.

 >[!NOTE]
->I am also using this small project to get used to GitHub.
+>I am also using this small project to get used to GitHub. :monocle_face: